What is Quality Score & Ad Rank?

 When you create a Google Ads campaign, Google assigns a Quality Score to your ads.
 This score is intended to be a diagnostic tool you can use to improve the quality, relevance and performance of your ads.

-Like Google’s Search Algorithm used in SEO, a Quality Score is an aggregated score that considers dozens of factors.
+Like Google’s Search Algorithm used to determine SEO keyword rankings, a Quality Score is an aggregated score that considers dozens of factors.
 The three major considerations are:

 1. Landing Page Experience